Tennessee Residential Lease Agreement | PDF

 A Tennessee residential lease agreement is a fillable template to be used by a landlord and tenant to enter into a binding contract for the use of a property.
 The standard term is one (1) year, but it can be any length as agreed upon and specified by the parties involved.
 It is customary that before a contract is authorized, the landlord checks the tenant’s credit and background through the use of the rental application.
 This way, the landlord will know if the person is qualified to handle the monthly payment and see the risk factors of an eviction in the future.

-- If Landlord or Tenant have any questions about their rights, they should review the Tennessee Uniform Residential Landlord and Tenant Act
+- If the Landlord or Tenant has any questions about their rights, they should review the Tennessee Uniform Residential Landlord and Tenant Act

 Returning – Within a reasonable amount of time after a tenant moves out, the landlord must deliver to them a notice reporting the amount they are owed along with a description of any deductions.
 The landlord may keep the remaining deposit if the tenant does not respond to the notice within sixty (60) days (§ 66-28-301(f)).

 Lead-Based Paint Disclosure – If the housing unit was built prior to 1978, the tenant must receive and sign the lead paint disclosure form.
 After it has been authorized, it must be attached to the lease agreement.

 Landlord/Agent Disclosure – The tenant must receive a disclosure containing the names and addresses of the property manager and the individual authorized to accept legal notices and demands (§ 66-28-302).

 Landlord Access Disclosure – Any landlord wishing to show a dwelling to prospective renters may do so within the final thirty (30) days of tenancy.
 However, this right is only available if the landlord discloses the information to the tenant in the rental agreement (§ 66-28-403(e)(5)).